-The Company has contracted with various third parties to construct our second cGMP facility, ASTRA.
+The Company has contracted with various third parties to complete the interior build-out of our second cGMP facility, ASTRA.
 Additionally, the Company has entered into various non-cancellable purchase agreements for long-lead materials to help avoid potential schedule disruptions or material shortages.
 These contracts typically call for the payment of fees for services or materials upon the achievement of certain milestones.
-The estimated remaining commitment as of June 30, 2022 is \$17.9 million.
-The Company has included costs incurred to-date associated with ASTRA within construction in progress as of June 30, 2022.
+The estimated remaining commitment as of September 30, 2022 is \$10.3 million.
+The Company has included costs incurred to-date associated with ASTRA within construction in progress as of September 30, 2022.

-On June 30, 2021, the Company entered into a Standard Form of Contract for Construction and the corresponding General Conditions of the Contract for Construction (collectively, the "Agreement") with The Whiting-Turner Contracting Company ("Whiting-Turner"), pursuant to which Whiting-Turner is constructing and managing the construction of ASTRA.
+On June 30, 2021, the Company entered into a Standard Form of Contract for Construction and the corresponding General Conditions of the Contract for Construction (collectively, the "Agreement") with The Whiting-Turner Contracting Company ("Whiting-Turner"), pursuant to which Whiting-Turner is constructing and managing the interior construction of

+ASTRA.
 Subject to certain conditions in the Agreement, the Company will pay Whiting-Turner a contract price consisting of the cost of work plus a fee equal to 1.75% of the cost of work.

 Effective September 13, 2021, the Company entered into a guaranteed maximum price amendment (the "Amendment") to the Agreement to set forth the guaranteed maximum price, as well as the date by which Whiting-Turner is to achieve Substantial Completion (as defined in the Agreement).
-Under the Amendment, the guaranteed maximum price to be paid by the Company is \$83.0 million, subject to certain additions and deductions by change orders as provided by the Agreement.
+Under the Amendment, the guaranteed maximum price to be paid by the Company is \$84.1 million, subject to certain additions and deductions by change orders as provided by the Agreement.
 Whiting-Turner's work under the Agreement represents a portion of the work necessary to complete construction of the ASTRA facility and, therefore the date of Substantial Completion of Whiting-Turner's work under the Agreement does not equate to the date of completion of ASTRA.
-The guaranteed maximum price under the Agreement constitutes only a portion of the total estimated cost of building and equipping ASTRA.
+The guaranteed maximum price under the Agreement with Whiting-Turner constitutes only a portion of the total estimated cost of building and equipping ASTRA as there are various other third parties engaged in the project for which contracts are not individually material.